Best & Worst Tesla Model 3 Years

 2021

 Those “Neutral Years”?
-Think of them as the middle child of the Model 3 family – not outstanding, not terrible, just… there.
-They offer Tesla’s cutting-edge EV tech with decent reliability and owner satisfaction.
+Think of them as the middle child of the Model 3 family – not remarkable, not terrible, just… there.
+They offer Tesla’s cutting-edge EV tech with adequate dependability and owner contentment.

-Remember, factors like NHTSA recalls are the party poopers here.
+Remember, factors like NHTSA recalls are the killjoys here.
 More complaints and recalls?
-That’s a red flag for potential headaches down the road.
+That’s a crimson flag for potential headaches down the road.

-Ready to dive into the nitty-gritty of each Model 3 year?
+Ready to dive into the nuts and bolts of each Model 3 year?

 Let’s go!